Oil on canvas

 The figure of Fahey within In My Studio ties into her long-standing interest in painting herself, an act of self-scrutiny and self-possession.
 A further point of special interest is the inclusion in the painting of another canvas by the artist, Emere Watching Protestors (2016), which refers to social inequality.
 Fahey will occasionally reproduce a work within a work, testifying to what is in her studio and sneaking additional visual texture into the picture at hand.
 Here, the older painting adds a subtle political dimension and brings the exterior of Fahey’s house, which it shows, into the new work.
 Fahey has long lived in the Tāmaki Makaurau suburb of Grey Lynn, and In My Studio quietly acknowledges the feeling of the neighbourhood, which was once associated with Moana (Pacific) families, as well as with artists.
 A swathe of black fabric decorated with pink hibiscus flowers (perhaps a bean bag?) features prominently.
 Today, Grey Lynn tends to be associated with monied people and prissy houses, quite unlike Fahey’s.

 Defences Against the Void, Gow Langsford Gallery, Tāmaki Makaurau, 21 April to 15 May 2021

-Purchased from Gow Langsford Gallery, Tāmaki Makaurau, May 2021.
+Fletcher Trust Collection, purchased from Gow Langsford Gallery, Tāmaki Makaurau, May 2021